Test Without Hardware

 • If MatchPatch asks for hardware, check that Backend is loopback or simulated.

-• If the file does not open, confirm it is a Helix .hls or .hlx.
+• If the file does not open, confirm it is a supported Helix or Pod Go file.

-• If a single .hlx will not run, enter a temporary slot such as 12A.
+• If a single preset will not run, enter a temporary slot such as 12A.

 • If rows are red, read Troubleshooting.